Denmark national under-19 football team

 The Denmark national under-19 football team is a team under the Danish Football Association, selected among all Danish football players under the age of 19, to represent Denmark in international U / 19 football tournaments organized by FIFA and UEFA.
 The team was founded in 1950 as an under-18 team.
 In 2001, it was changed to an under-19 team.

+Players

+Current squad

+The following players were called up for the 2026 UEFA European Under-19 Championship preliminary squad.